bashtage/ng-numpy-randomstate/README.md

 It is essentially complete.
 There are a few rough edges that need to be smoothed.

   * Pickling support
-  * Verify entropy based initialization for some RNGs
   * Stream support for MLFG and MRG32K3A
   * Creation of additional streams from a RandomState where supported (i.e. a `next_stream()` method)